KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }
 ```

-KeyboardKit 9 will exclusively use the ``KeyboardApp`` approach, since it is much easier and lets you set up everything you need with a single line of code.
+KeyboardKit 9 will exclusively use the ``KeyboardApp`` approach, since it is easier and sets up all you need with a single line of code.